Adopt an UnChained Dog

 Opie is a young boy who was taken in by Animal Friends Rescue Project after being found by the Monterey County Animal Shelter.

-Opie is enrolled in our Monterey County Youth Center program in Salinas where he is learning how to be his best self thanks to the patience and compassion of his Youth Trainers.
+Opie is a graduate of our Monterey County Youth Center program in Salinas where he learned how to be his best self thanks to the patience and compassion of his Youth Trainers.

 Visit AFRP to make an appointment and learn more about little Opie and make him a part of your family today!

 Fonzie joins us from Peace of Mind Dog Rescue in Pacific Grove.
-Compassionately surrendered when his guardians could no longer care for him and his brother, Romeo, they are now in school full time with us at Rancho Cielo Youth Campus!
+Compassionately surrendered when his guardians could no longer care for him and his brother, Lil’ Romeo.
+They both participated in school at Rancho Cielo Youth Campus and graduated in April.

 Fonzie is young, social and loves meeting new people and dogs.
 His curiosity shows in his floppy ears and his sweetness in his quick little kisses.
 Visit Peace of Mind Dog Rescue to adopt this young boy today!

 This lil’ cutie also comes to us from Peace of Mind Dog Rescue.
-Lil’ Romeo was surrendered along with his brother, Fonzie, and recently joined us for our Rancho Cielo Youth Center program in Salinas.
+Lil’ Romeo was surrendered along with his brother, Fonzie, and recently joined us for our Rancho Cielo Youth Campus program in Salinas.
+He graduated in April and is ready for his new home!

 He and his brother are still learning that chickens and rabbits are our friends and not toys, so maybe no cats in home would be best.